ory/sdk/clients/client/ruby/docs/V0alpha2Api.md

 api_instance = OryClient::V0alpha2Api.new
 opts = {
-  token: 'token_example' # String | A Valid Logout Token  If you do not have a logout token because you only have a session cookie, call `/self-service/logout/urls` to generate a URL for this endpoint.
+  token: 'token_example', # String | A Valid Logout Token  If you do not have a logout token because you only have a session cookie, call `/self-service/logout/urls` to generate a URL for this endpoint.
+  return_to: 'return_to_example' # String | The URL to return to after the logout was completed.
 }

 begin